danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="help.getAppChangelog.html" name="help.getAppChangelog">Get changelog of current app.  : help.getAppChangelog</a>

+* <a href="stats.getBroadcastStats.html" name="stats.getBroadcastStats">Get channel statistics: stats.getBroadcastStats</a>

+* <a href="channels.getAdminedPublicChannels.html" name="channels.getAdminedPublicChannels">Get channels/supergroups/geogroups we're admin in.
+Usually called when the user exceeds the limit for owned public channels/supergroups/geogroups, and the user is given the choice to remove one of his channels/supergroups/geogroups: channels.getAdminedPublicChannels</a>

 * <a href="messages.getCommonChats.html" name="messages.getCommonChats">Get chats in common with a user: messages.getCommonChats</a>

 * <a href="help.getCdnConfig.html" name="help.getCdnConfig">Get configuration for CDN file downloads: help.getCdnConfig</a>